-- (1) Has a top width to depth ratio of the cross-section equal to or greater than 6:1, or side slopes equal to or flatter than 3 feet horizontal to 1-foot vertical, - (2) Contains contiguous areas of standing or flowing water only following a rainfall event, - (3) Is planted with or has stabilized vegetation suitable for soil stabilization, stormwater treatment, and nutrient uptake, and - (4) Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentration of any discharge."
+- (1) Contains contiguous areas of standing or flowing water only following a rainfall event, - (2) Is planted with or has stabilized vegetation suitable for soil stabilization, stormwater treatment, and nutrient uptake, and - (3) Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and watershed area so as to prevent erosion and reduce pollutant concentration of any discharge."

-Swales are online retention systems and their treatment effectiveness is directly related to the amount of the annual stormwater volume that is infiltrated.
-Swales designed for stormwater treatment can be classified into two categories:
+Swales are inline retention systems and their treatment effectiveness is directly related to the amount of the annual stormwater volume that is infiltrated.
+Swales designed for stormwater treatment could be referred to as: